djvill/APLS/doc/layer-reference/typology.md

 ### What you'll see in APLS

 - [Individual transcript pages]({{ '/doc/view-transcript' | relative_url }})
   - You can usually tell what each layer's scope is by just glancing at the transcript.
-Take the following screengrab as an example:
+For example:
   ![]({{ '/assets/screengrab/transcript-layer-scope.png' | relative_url }}){: .screengrab }
     - The <span class="layer">noise</span> annotations aren't bounded by a single line, so <span class="layer">noise</span> is clearly a <span class="keyterm">span layer</span>.
 (Note that transcripts always display the <span class="layer">noise</span> and <span class="layer">comment</span> layers.)
     - Both <span class="layer">overlap</span> and <span class="layer">speech_rate</span> have annotations that span multiple words, so they are clearly <span class="keyterm">phrase layers</span>.
 You can tell where these annotations start and end because of the colored arcs above each line.